 In 1885 former surveyor Edward Tregear published The Aryan Maori, which argued that Māori were descendants of an Aryan people who had emerged in India.
-Some had migrated westwards to northern Europe and Britain, and others had moved eastwards into the Pacific and eventually to New Zealand.
+Some had migrated westwards to northern Europe and Britain, while others had moved eastwards into the Pacific and eventually to New Zealand.
 Thus the British and Māori peoples were part of one Aryan race.
 Tregear used linguistic evidence to argue his case, and he claimed that the Sanskrit word for cow had echoes in the Māori language.
-This explains the image of a cow on the cover of the book.
+This explains the image on the cover of the book.

 Using this item